How Not To Murder Your Business Partner

 I believe they can.
 People push the ‘nuclear button’ in relationships because they feel like they are not being heard, frustrated that they have no more options.

 But there are always options.
 As relationship psychotherapist Esther Perel reminds us:

 'People fight because they want to feel that they matter, that the other person respects what they're going through.
 A simple 'I can see where you're coming from' is deeply validating.
 When your experience is acknowledged, you feel sane.
 The two of you don't have to agree, but you do have to acknowledge that there's another person who experiences the event very differently from you.’

 You will need to own your part in the breakdown and to explore why you respond the way you do to other people’s behaviour.
 This is not about self-blame rather it's about knowing yourself more deeply and using that knowledge to benefit the business partnership.

 You may want to do just that of course.
 After all, most self-help books focus on the problem; we have all seen the titles about ‘narcissists’, ‘borderlines’ and ‘psychopaths’.
-Whilst the temptation may be to do a diagnosis of your business partner - this is generally not helpful, and at worst it can be interpreted as unempathic and even bullying.
-The fact is, all human beings have narcissistic traits.
-The entrepreneurial world is full of 'alpha narcissists' which is a character style.
-People like this can be extremely hard working, charismatic and successful, if domineering and controlling, but of course not everyone experiences even the most complex characters in the same way.
-Just to reassure you, it is extremely rare to meet a malignant narcisssist which is a pathological disorder.
+Whilst the temptation may be to do a diagnosis of your business partner, this is generally not helpful and at worst it can be interpreted as unempathic and even bullying.
+The fact is, all human beings have narcissistic and borderline traits; the entrepreneurial world is full of 'alpha narcissists'.
+People like this can be extremely hard working, charismatic and successful, if domineering and controlling at times, but of course not everyone experiences even the most complex characters in the same way.
+And just to reassure you, it is extremely rare to meet a malignant narcisssist which may be defined as a pathological disorder.